2025 Singaporean general election: Electoral boundary changes

-The Electoral Boundaries Review Committee (EBRC), which reviews and redraws Singapore's electoral map before every general election, was convened on 22 January 2025.
-They released their report on 11 March, which called for the creation of 18 GRCs and 15 SMCs, totalling an increased 97 seats in Parliament.
-According to them, these changes were to account for the uneven distribution of growth in the number of electors across the existing electoral divisions, with most notable changes in the eastern and western ends of Singapore.
+The EBRC, which redraws Singapore's electoral map before every general election, was convened on 22 January 2025.
+It released its report on 11 March, calling for 18 GRCs and 15 SMCs which totalled an increased 97 seats in Parliament.
+These changes were reportedly to account for uneven growth in the number of electors across existing electoral divisions, especially in the eastern and western ends of Singapore.

-The report introduced six new SMCs: Jurong Central, Sembawang West, Bukit Gombak, Jalan Kayu, Queenstown, and Tampines Changkat.
+Six new SMCs – Jurong Central, Sembawang West, Bukit Gombak, Jalan Kayu, Queenstown, and Tampines Changkat – were introduced.
 In turn, five existing SMCs – Bukit Batok, Hong Kah North, MacPherson, Punggol West, and Yuhua – were absorbed into neighbouring GRCs.
-The boundaries of only four existing SMCs, namely Bukit Panjang, Hougang, Marymount, and Pioneer, remained unchanged.
+The boundaries of four existing SMCs – Bukit Panjang, Hougang, Marymount, and Pioneer – remained unchanged.

 Many GRCs in the east and west of Singapore were reorganised.
 Jurong GRC was split to become Jurong East–Bukit Batok GRC.
-West Coast GRC was renamed to West Coast–Jurong West GRC, gaining territory from Jurong East–Bukit Batok GRC.
-In the east, Pasir Ris–Punggol GRC was split into the GRCs of Pasir Ris–Changi and Punggol.
-Marine Parade GRC was also renamed into Marine Parade–Braddell Heights GRC; it absorbed the entirety of MacPherson SMC, as well as parts of the SMCs of Potong Pasir and Mountbatten.
+West Coast GRC was renamed West Coast–Jurong West GRC, gaining territory in Jurong GRC.
+In the east, Pasir Ris–Punggol GRC was split into Pasir Ris–Changi and Punggol GRCs.
+Marine Parade GRC was also renamed Marine Parade–Braddell Heights GRC; it absorbed MacPherson SMC and parts of Potong Pasir and Mountbatten SMCs.
 The GRCs of Bishan–Toa Payoh, Jalan Besar, Marsiling–Yew Tee, Nee Soon, and Sengkang remained unchanged.

-The boundary changes were accepted by the Singapore government.
-While the Progress Singapore Party (PSP) was "heartened that the EBRC has somewhat disclosed more of the reasoning behind its decisions, contrary to its previous report in 2020", the party felt that "the EBRC could have accounted for population shifts without making drastic changes to existing major electoral boundaries".
-The Singapore Democratic Party (SDP) expressed "disappointment with the disappearance of Yuhua and Bukit Batok SMCs" – the electoral districts where the SDP had planned to contest – and claimed the process of redrawing boundaries "lacked transparency".
-Similarly, on 25 March, Workers' Party's (WP) Pritam Singh cited the change as "one of the most radical redrawing(s)" in one of his Facebook posts, and said that an opaque institution could become divisive and that changes to the political system could be greatly improved.
-The general election also held the first walkover in 14 years due to the lack of any opposition in the Marine Parade-Braddell Heights GRC.
+The government accepted the boundary changes.
+While "heartened that the EBRC ha[d] somewhat disclosed more of the reasoning behind its decisions, contrary to its previous report in 2020", the PSP argued that the EBRC could have considered population shifts without making "drastic" changes to existing electoral boundaries.
+The Singapore Democratic Party (SDP) expressed "disappointment with the disappearance of Yuhua and Bukit Batok SMCs", which it had intended to contest, and claimed that the process of redrawing boundaries "lacked transparency".
+Similarly, on 25 March, WP leader Pritam Singh cited the change as "one of the most radical redrawing[s]" in a Facebook post, and said that an opaque institution could become "divisive".
+The 2025 general election also saw the first walkover in 14 years after no opposition candidates contested Marine Parade–Braddell Heights GRC.

 Pre-election activities

 Vacated seats

-Six seats were vacated during the parliament term.
+Six seats were vacated during the 14th Parliament.